-4. EVALUATION PORTFOLIO (Undergraduate Students - 50% or 500 pts.)
-(Graduate Students - 30% or 300 pts.)
+4. EVALUATION PORTFOLIO (30% or 300 pts.)

 The course is intended to be practical and to offer an opportunity to work as a group on an actual evaluation project.
 Students will conduct a Developmental Evaluation of a program from a selected client.
-The final project will include document review; an evaluation plan; designing data-gathering protocols; collecting data, analyzing and interpreting data, writing a report; and giving a final presentation.
+The final project will include document review; an evaluation plan; designing data-gathering protocols; collecting data, inception report, analyzing and interpreting data, writing a report; and giving a final presentation.
 There will be a mixture of individual, paired, and group work assignments to be completed throughout the class as incremental steps to completing the overall evaluation design.
 All of these assignments will be included in the final evaluation portfolio.
 This will comprise the bulk of the course grade and will include both group and individual work.
 There will be high expectations that the final evaluation design and implementation be consistent with the standards of a professional, contracted evaluator/researcher.

-5. ALTERNATIVE HYPOTHESIS AND DEVELOPMENTAL EVALUATION PROPOSAL (Graduate students taking three credit hours only) (20% or 200 pts.)
-(Bonus points will be awarded if undergraduate students wish to attempt this assignment.)
+5. ALTERNATIVE HYPOTHESIS AND DEVELOPMENTAL EVALUATION PROPOSAL (20% or 200 pts.)

-Graduate students will include in their evaluation portfolio an alternate or supplemental evaluation plan and critique by focusing on rejecting hypotheses and developing an alternative hypothesis for the program evaluation of the client using the framework and methodology of a developmental evaluation and the concepts from Hauer Jr.
+Students will include in their evaluation portfolio an alternate or supplemental evaluation plan and critique by focusing on rejecting hypotheses and developing an alternative hypothesis for the program evaluation of the client using the framework and methodology of a developmental evaluation and the concepts from Hauer Jr.